 Is it possible that race really didn’t matter for these white women and men and that they simply never happened to browse a non-white date that interested them?
 Or, more likely, did they say that race didn’t matter because they wanted to come across – especially to potential mates of their own race – as open-minded?” ~Freakonomics p81.

-It seems to me that the online dating community is full of gender stereotypes, lol.
+It seems to me that the online dating community is full of gender stereotypes, haha.
 But if nothing else at least it can teach us a great deal about human nature. 🙂

 Random Useless Fact: